 - GTC oblige the Buyer at the time of conclusion the contract.
 GTC are published on the website of the Seller www.perfom.rs on 15th April 2012.
 It is believed that the Buyer is aware of the GTC on publication date or the date of concluding the contract of sale or the first such contract and undertake the Buyer for each additional purchase.

 - The offer is a proposal for concluding a contract made by the Seller, which contains all the essential ingredients of the sales contract, and indicates the goods and expressly or implicitly fixes or makes provision for determining the quantity and the price, in accordance with Articles 14 and 24 of the Convention.

-- The offer may be accepted within 7 days from the date specified on the offer.
+- The offer may be accepted in period or day specified on the offer.

 - A contract is concluded at the moment when an acceptance of an offer becomes effective (at the time when the Seller received acceptance, at his headquarters).

 - An offer, declaration of acceptance or any other indication of intention “reaches” the addressee when it is made orally or delivered to the Seller personally or delivered to his places of business or mailing address or in his habitual residence.

 III The Subject of the contract